-There are four classic groups of vulnerable people who are affected by this:
+There are seven classic groups of vulnerable people who are affected by this:

 A company has a strong policy on equality that goes beyond legislated requirements.
 This helps make the organization appear 'good' and attracts employees with strong integrity who also work hard to help with company success.

 A man slaps a woman in public.
 Another man nearby steps in to defend the woman, standing in front of her and readying to fight.
 He feels this is his duty, even though he is putting himself at risk.

 A person in a wheelchair asks for help from a stranger in getting through a door.
 The stranger hurries to help.

 When two people interact, there is always a difference in power, such that one person is, to some degree, more vulnerable.
 Vulnerability values help compensate for this difference by restricting the actions of the more powerful person, particularly if the less vulnerable person falls into one of the four main categories above.

 It is perhaps not surprising that there are significant laws and policies to protect the vulnerable.
 In organizations, this includes protection for employees who may be harassed by those in power above them.
 In public, a key law is that people must not physically attack one another.